sdepold/jquery-rss/README.md

 This plugin can be used to read a RSS feed and transform it into a custom piece of HTML.

-## 💥 Deprecation warning 💥

-Please note this plugin is no longer maintained.
-The related backend server was also taken down.
-You can still use it but would have to host the [Feedr](https://github.com/sdepold/feedr) service on your own.

 ## Alternatives

 A vanilla JavaScript version of this library can be found here: [Vanilla RSS](https://github.com/sdepold/vanilla-rss).